vzhang90/Credit_Risk_Analysis/README.md

             - *counts the number of instances by class to verify both classes are same size*

 ### Resampling Models to Predict Credit Risk
-Through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will be employed [credit_risk_resampling.ipynb](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb):
+Through the `imbalanced-learn` and `scikit-learn` libraries, three *Resampling Models* will be employed in [credit_risk_resampling.ipynb](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb):
 1) *Naive Random Oversampling*
-    - Resample training data using `RandomOverSampler' algorithm
+    - resample training data using `RandomOverSampler' algorithm
 2) *Synthetic Minority Oversampling Technique*
-    - Resample training data using `SMOTE` algorithm
+    - resample training data using `SMOTE` algorithm
 3) *Cluster Centroid Undersamplying*
-    - Resample training data using `ClusterCentroids` algorithm
+    - resample training data using `ClusterCentroids` algorithm

 > For each of the above three resampling algorithms:
+>    - use a random state of 1 to ensure consistency between tests
->    - Use `LogisticRegression` classifier to make predictions and evaluate the model’s performance
+>    - use `LogisticRegression` classifier to make predictions and evaluate the model’s performance
->    - Calculate the accuracy score of the model
+>    - calculate the accuracy score of the model
->    - Generate a confusion matrix
+>    - generate a confusion matrix
->    - Print out the imbalanced classification report
+>    - print out the imbalanced classification report

 ### SMOTEENN algorithm to Predict Credit Risk
-Using the `imbalanced-learn` and `scikit-learn` libraries, the fourth machine learning model will resample the data using a combinatorial approach of *over-* and *undersampling*.
+Using the `imbalanced-learn` and `scikit-learn` libraries, this fourth machine learning model will resample the data using a combinatorial approach of *over-* and *undersampling*.
 Building off the [credit_risk_resampling.ipynb file](https://github.com/vzhang90/Credit_Risk_Analysis/blob/main/credit_risk_resampling.ipynb) from the first three resampling models with the already created training and target variables:
 <ol start="4">
     <li><em>Combination Sampling</em> with <code>SMOTEENN</code> </li>
         <ol>
-            <li> Resample the training data using the <code>SMOTEENN</code> algorithm</li>
+            <li> resample the training data using the <code>SMOTEENN</code> algorithm</li>
-            <li> After the data was resampled, the <code>LogisticRegression</code> classifier is employed to make predictions & evaluate the model’s performance
+            <li><code>LogisticRegression</code> classifierto make predictions & evaluate the model’s performance
-            <li>Calculated the accuracy score of the model</li>
+            <li>calculate the accuracy score of the model</li>
-            <li>Generated a confusion matrix</li>
+            <li>generate a confusion matrix</li>
-            <li>Printed out the imbalanced classification report</li>
+            <li>print out the imbalanced classification report</li>
         </ol>
 </ol>